 Services such as Rental Kharma and RentTrack offer paid services wherein your rent payments are reported to credit agencies.
 If you’re making your rent payments on time and in full, these services can be a great way to further boost your score.

 If your bank offers such a product, you can try applying for a credit builder loan in order to boost your credit.
 With these loans the money borrowed is secured in the member’s savings account while regular payments are made.
 In general, id recommend starting with a secured credit card, but if thats not an option for some reason then a loan like this can help.

 4. Check your credit report for errors

-If you’re a bit more established and you’ve got a credit score you should be sure to check it for any errors.
+If you’re a bit more established and you’ve got a credit score you should be sure to check it for any errors or remarks such as “affected by natural disaster“.
 Try checking your score on a site like CreditKarma.com and if you see something that looks out of place, call the credit bureau associated with the report.
 You don’t want incorrect information holding you back.

 5. Pay all bills on time every month

 Whether you get a secured credit card, a regular credit card, or a credit builder loan, one thing will remain constant.
 If you’re not paying your bills on time every month then you’re not going to see the positive effects on your credit score that you’re looking for.
 A large portion of your credit score is calculated based on whether or not you pay on time, so its imperative to maintain a clean payment history.

 Credit utilization is another big piece of your credit score.
 It is the percentage of credit used relative to all credit available.
 This means that if you’ve got $1,000 in available credit and you’ve got $500 in outstanding bills, you’re utilizing 50%.
 The general rule of thumb is to keep this number below 10%.
 Of course, one way to decrease the number is to maintain your outstanding balance but sign-up for another credit card to increase your total available credit.